BBVA/kapow/docs/source/the_project/quickstart.rst

 The Desired Solution
 --------------------

-After analyzing the problem and our with our goal in mind, we conclude that it is enough **to use a simple** :samp:`ping` **to** :samp:`Internal Host`.
+After analyzing the problem and with our goal in mind, we conclude that it is enough **to use a simple** :samp:`ping` **to** :samp:`Internal Host`.

 So, the next step is to **analyze how to perform the ping.**